prof-rossetti/gwu-badm-2301-201509/assignments/systems-analysis.md

 Describe the user interface of each system.
 How do humans interact with the system?

-If possible, infer as to the data storage  mechanisms for each system.
+If possible, describe the data storage mechanisms for each system.
 Does the system discard its data or does it retain it?

+If possible and applicable, describe the hardware and software that power each system.

-Finally, contrast the three different systems in terms of their inputs, outputs, processes, user interfaces, and datastores.
+Finally, contrast the three different systems in terms of their inputs, outputs, processes, user interfaces, datastores, hardware, and software.
 How are the systems alike?
 How do they differ?

 ## Submission Instructions